zhoube/interview-product-assignment/README.md

 # Interview Product Assignment

 Mr. Jigar, thank you for taking the time to interview me and for giving me the opportunity to submit this assignment after the interview.
-As discussed during the interview, I have developed a simple product website API Backend where users can view multiple products.
+I spent a reasonable amount of time to develop a simple product website API backend where users can view multiple products.

+As discussed during the interview, here are the key requirements:
+- Each product includes `id`, `name`, and `price`.
+- Three endpoints are required:
+- `GET /api/products` (get all products)
+- `GET /api/products/{id}` (get a single product by ID)
+- `POST /api/products` (create a new product)
-Each product includes `id`, `name`, and `price`.
-The API exposes three endpoints: get all products, get a single product, and create a product.
-Data is stored in memory (no database), and user data/payment API is not required.
+- Data is stored in memory (no database), and user data/payment API is not required.

+I did not implement unit tests for this assignment.
+If I am missing any requirements or if you have any questions, please let me know.
+I am happy to make any necessary adjustments.

 **Project Overview**
 - Language: Java 17